Caramel Pear Pie with Oatmeal Cookie Crumble

 - To make oatmeal cookie crumble: Melt butter in a large microwave-safe bowl.
 Pour in the oats, brown sugar, flour, cinnamon, and salt and mix together until clumpy.
 Set aside.

-- To assemble pie: Layer the pears along the bottom of the prepared pie crust.
-Pour the still-warm caramel sauce over the pie in long drizzles (if caramel sauce cools and starts to solidify, gently warm over low heat until pourable again).
+- To assemble the pie: Layer the pears along the bottom of the prepared pie crust.
+Pour the still-warm caramel sauce over the pie in long drizzles (if the caramel sauce cools and starts to solidify, gently warm it over low heat until pourable again).
 Using fingers, break the cookie crumble clumps up over the pie, scattering across the top until the surface is fully covered.

 Notes

-Pie can be made ahead and frozen, either as a whole pie or individual slices.
+Pie can be made ahead and frozen, either as a whole pie or as individual slices.
 After baking and cooling, wrap the entire pie with plastic wrap, followed by two layers of foil and freeze for up to 3 months.
 Thaw overnight at room temperature.
-For an individual slice, freeze slice on a cookie sheet until fully frozen, then wrap in foil and store in an air-tight freezer bag.
+For an individual slice, freeze the slice on a cookie sheet until fully frozen, then wrap it in foil and store it in an air-tight freezer bag.

 Recommended Products